View Joyce DE ARAUGO's Notice on bendigoadvertiser.com.au and share memories

 DE ARAUGO Joyce Yvonne 'Joy' Mass of Thanksgiving to celebrate the life of the late Mrs. Joyce Yvonne 'Joy' DeARAUGO will be held at St. Kilian's Church, 161 McCrae Street, Bendigo on FRIDAY (January 24th, 2020) commencing at 10.00am.
 The Funeral cortege will leave at the conclusion of Mass for the Bendigo Lawn Cemetery.

-Vigil Prayers and Rosary will be held at the Bendigo Funeral Centre Chapel, 29 Miller Street, Bendigo on THURSDAY EVENING (January 23rd, 2020) commencing at 7.00pm.
+Vigil Prayers and Rosary will be held at the Bendigo Funeral Centre Chapel, 29 Miller Street, Bendigo TOMORROW EVENING (Thursday January 23rd, 2020) commencing at 7.00pm.

 No Flowers by request, in lieu donations to Palliative Care Auxiliary would be appreciated.
 Envelopes available at the Church.